Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

 \subsection{Self-Refine Prompt for Cluster}

-The motivation for clustering categories stems from our observation that, in previous works, since they expect the distance between different classes to be as large as possible and the distance between same classes to be as small as possible, the model tends to treat the distances between classes as equidistant, regardless of their intrinsic similarities.
-For example, the model perceives equal distances from ``cat" to both ``dog" and ``car".
-In fact, ``cat" and ``dog" are more similar to each other, whereas ``cat" and ``car" are completely different objects.
-To strengthen the relationships between classes, we abstract more detailed cluster information at the class level.
-Specifically, we leverage the powerful capabilities of LLMs to assign different cluster tags to these classes.
-However, due to the inherent instability of LLMs~\cite{madaan2024self}, the cluster tags may lack sufficient reliability.
-To enhance robustness, we designed a self-refining prompt method for clustering categories, as detailed in Algo.~\ref{alg:SR} and represented by the Category Cluster module in Fig.~\ref{fig:PPC}.
-This module is used to determine which cluster categories the input image belongs to, thereby generating a cluster vector containing clustering information.
+The motivation behind clustering categories arises from our observation that, in previous works, models are typically designed to maximize the distance between different classes while minimizing the distance within the same class.
+This approach often leads to the assumption that the distances between all classes are equidistant, ignoring their intrinsic semantic similarities.
+For instance, a model might perceive the distance from ``cat" to ``dog" as equal to the distance from ``cat" to ``car," despite the fact that ``cat" and ``dog" share significantly more similarities as animals, whereas "cat" and "car" are entirely distinct objects.
+To address this limitation and better capture the nuanced relationships between classes, we propose to abstract more granular cluster information at the class level.
+Specifically, we harness the powerful capabilities of LLMs to assign distinct cluster tags to these classes.
+However, due to the inherent instability of LLMs~\cite{madaan2024self}, the generated cluster tags may lack sufficient reliability.
+To mitigate this issue and enhance robustness, we introduce a self-refining prompt method for clustering categories, as elaborated in Algo.~\ref{alg:SR} and visually represented by the Category Cluster module in Fig.~\ref{fig:PCC}.
+This module is designed to identify the cluster categories to which the input image belongs, thereby generating a cluster vector that encapsulates detailed clustering information for downstream tasks.

-In detail, given the list of all categories $l$ in dataset, the initial prompt $\pgen$ (Fig.~\ref{fig:prompt}(b)) is inputted into GPT-4o represent as $\model$ to generate initial cluster tags of each category.
-Then we designed a refinement prompt (Fig.~\ref{fig:prompt}(a)) to refine the initial cluster tags, and the stop condition is set to terminate the iteration when the prompt results stabilize and remain unchanged after multiple iterations.
-Fig.~\ref{fig:prompt}(c) shows some samples of our generated category clusters by above steps.
+The self-refine clustering generation process functions through an iterative optimization mechanism, as detailed in Algo.~\ref{alg:SR}.
+Starting with a comprehensive category list $l$ extracted from the dataset, we initially utilize a clustering prompt $\pgen$ (depicted in Fig.~\ref{fig:prompt}(b)) in conjunction with GPT-4o ($\mathcal{M}$) to generate preliminary category clusters $z_0$.
+This initialization phase lays the groundwork by establishing baseline associations between semantic concepts, providing a foundational structure for subsequent refinement.

+Following the initialization phase, the algorithm proceeds into an optimization loop, where a refinement prompt $\refine$ (illustrated in Fig.~\ref{fig:prompt}(a)) facilitates iterative enhancements.
+At each iteration $t$, the language model $\mathcal{M}$ processes the current cluster configuration $z_t$ through the refinement template to produce an improved version $z_{t+1}$.
+The stopping condition $s()$ evaluates convergence by monitoring cluster stability across three consecutive iterations (i.e., when $z_{t+1} = z_t = z_{t-1}$), ensuring that the algorithm terminates only when the semantic groupings reach a stable equilibrium.
+This mechanism guarantees that the final clusters are both semantically coherent and robust.